steffenwoell/steffenwoell.github.io/_posts/2017-04-18-the-free-speech-riots.md

 {: .box-error}
 <b>Original Footage:</b> Violence and graphic images, viewer discretion is advised.

-*Berkeley, CA* Street fighting broke out after Antifa and Black Bloc protestors disrupted a planned Free Speech Rally in the vicinity of Civic Center Park.
+<em>Berkeley, CA</em> Street fighting broke out after Antifa and Black Bloc protestors disrupted a planned Free Speech Rally in the vicinity of Civic Center Park.

 <a href="https://www.youtube.com/embed/3cSBrE1ETDg">Watch the video on YouTube</a>

 {: .box-note}
-**Soundtrack:** S.O.D. - "United Forces" (1986)
+<b>Soundtrack:</b> S.O.D. - "United Forces" (1986)

 > It doesn't matters how you wear your hair<br>
 It's what inside your head<br>